TaitoUnited/taito-cli/www/README.md

 # Taito-cli website

 Implement with Gatsby v2.
 Layout should probably be something between [reactjs.org](https://reactjs.org/) and [gatsbyjs.org](https://gatsbyjs.org/).
-Most of the content already exists in docs folder as markdown files.
+Most of the content already exists in the docs folder as markdown files.

 ## Center area of the page

 Big title: **Taito**

-Subtitle: An extensible toolkit for developers, devops personnel and build automation.
+Subtitle: An extensible toolkit for DevOps and NoOps.

 Links/buttons: [Get started](https://github.com/TaitoUnited/taito-cli/tree/dev/docs/manual/README.md) or [see the tutorial](https://github.com/TaitoUnited/taito-cli/tree/dev/docs/tutorial/README.md).